 14. Give your infant a warm compress.
 Soak a small piece of cloth in warm water, squeeze out the excess water and place on her nose and cheeks.
 Repeat this a few times.

 If home remedies aren’t working for your baby, she may need a medical check-up.

 - The cold doesn’t clear up within three weeks.

 - Your baby takes quick breaths.

 - Your baby’s condition seems to be getting worse.

 - Your little one has a persistent sore throat.

 - You see her wheezing and her skin turning pale or blue.

 How Does the Diagnosis Happen?

 Home remedies for cold, cough and nasal block are practised in every Indian household.
 However, we must understand that all cases of nasal congestion cannot be cured through home remedies.
-Especially, care and precaution should be taken in case of babies.
-In such a case immediate visit to a doctor is a must.
+Care and precaution should be taken in case of babies.
+If the symptoms do not subside, an immediate visit to a paediatrician is a must.